Ukraine says Russia turns to decoy missiles, intel balloons

 “They want to overload our anti-aircraft system to get an extra chance to hit infrastructure facilities,” Podolyak said, adding that Ukraine's air defenses are adapting to the challenge.

+He argued that speeded-up supplies of weaponry from Western partners would quicken an end to the war and said drawn-out war would favor Russia, not least because its population is more than three times that of Ukraine.

+“A protracted war is the slow death of Ukraine,” he said.
+“Russia has enough time.
+Why?
+They will live in poverty.
+They always live like this.
+They don’t need comfort.
+They can live in a camp.
+They can live in isolation.”

-After firing wave upon wave of missiles and killer drones at Ukraine since October, in a targeted effort to take out power supplies and other essential infrastructure over the winter, Russia may be running short of such weaponry, Ukrainian and Western officials say.
+But nearly a year into the Russian invasion, the human, economic and diplomatic costs are proving huge for Moscow.
+Its military difficulties include a growing shortage of missiles, Ukrainian and Western officials say.
+It has fired wave upon wave of missiles and killer drones at Ukraine since October, in a sustained and targeted effort to take out power supplies and other essential infrastructure over the winter.

 Moscow has not acknowledged problems with weapon supplies.
 But Britain's Defense Ministry said in late November that Russia appeared to be stripping nuclear warheads off old cruise missiles and then firing the missiles as blanks at Ukraine.
 “Russia almost certainly hopes such missiles will function as decoys and divert Ukrainian air defenses," it said.